 Weighing only 13.5lbs, this briefcase-style unit can be conveniently carried while also being durable enough to handle long cooks.

-This portable grill for camping comes with a cooking surface area measuring 145 square inches, just enough to cook eight burgers, eight steaks, or up to 4lbs of fish.
+This portable grill for RV comes with a cooking surface area measuring 145 square inches, just enough to cook eight burgers, eight steaks, or up to 4lbs of fish.